Swat District: Geography

-The Swat Valley is enclosed by mountains that forms a natural geographic boundaries for it.
-The Swat River whose headwaters arise in the 18,000-19,000 foot tall Hindu Kush run through the length of the region.
+The Swat Valley is enclosed by mountains that forms a natural geographic boundary for it.
+The Swat River whose headwaters arise in the 18,000 to 19,000 ft Hindu Kush mountain range runs through the length of the region.
 The main area consists of many sub valleys such as Kalam, Bahrain, Matiltan, Utror, and Gabral.

 Valley

-The Valley of Swat is delineated by natural geographic boundaries, and is centered on the Swat River, whose headwaters arise in the 18,000-19,000 foot tall Hindu Kush.
+The Valley of Swat is delineated by natural geographic boundaries, and is centered on the Swat River.
 The valley is enclosed on all sides by mountains, and is intersected by glens and ravines.
 Above mountains ridges to the west is the valley of the Panjkora River, to the north the Gilgit Valley, and Indus River gorges to the east.
 To the south, across a series of low mountains, lies the wide Peshawar valley.

-The northernmost area of Swat district are the high valleys and alpine meadows of Swat Kohistan, a region where numerous glaciers feed the Usho, and Gabral rivers (also known as the Utrar River), which form a confluence at Kalam, and thereafter forms the Swat river - which forms the spine of the Swat Valley and district.
+The northernmost area of Swat district are the high valleys and alpine meadows of Swat Kohistan (Swat Mountains), a region where numerous glaciers feed the Usho, and Gabral rivers (also known as the Utrar River), which form a confluence at Kalam, and thereafter forms the Swat river - which forms the spine of the Swat Valley and district.
 Swat then is characterized by thick forests along the narrow gorges of the Kalam Valley until the city of Madyan.
 From there, the river courses gently for 160 km through the wider Yousufzai Plains of the lower Swat Valley until Chakdara.